Is it time to ditch ‘NIMBYism’?

 A qualitative approach can harness the breadth and depth of local knowledge and sentiment to assist in developing a strategic, effective and timely engagement strategy that can bring communities on board, facilitate partnership approaches and share problem solving.

-Considering stakeholder engagement as an after though when designs and plans are locked in and fully resourced is a step closer to failure, often with costly and politically undesirable consequences.
+Considering stakeholder engagement as an after thought when designs and plans are locked in and fully resourced is a step closer to failure, often with costly and politically undesirable consequences.

 Companies who come to the table early, with the confidence to be flexible and the capacity to be reasonable, have the greatest success in securing their social licence to operate.